MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/Scripts/README.md

 - **First-person controller** for exploration
 - Interactive atom manipulation (click, raycast, field effects)
-- Procedural spawning and dynamic **organism mutation system** ☢️ Quantum Anomaly Zone — Time Distortion Field
+- Procedural spawning and dynamic **organism mutation system**
-This module introduces localized time dilation and compression based on atomic mass.
-It simulates quantum anomalies in specific zones of the simulation, affecting organisms' behavior, aging, and audio perception.

-🌀 Features
-Localized TimeScale Control: Slows down or speeds up time only for organisms inside the anomaly.

-Atomic Mass Sensitivity: Organisms experience different rates of time based on their molecular composition (e.g., heavier = slower aging).

-Underwater-style Sound Filter: Automatically applies an AudioLowPassFilter to creatures entering the anomaly, creating an immersive muffled audio effect.

-Modular and Extensible: Easily plug into any collider zone.
-Customizable with AnimationCurve to tailor how mass influences time.

-🎮 Gameplay Use Cases
-Slow Motion Zones: Simulate temporal anomalies, black holes, stasis fields.

-Evolution Pacing: Some organisms evolve faster/slower based on their atomic makeup.

-Narrative Portals: Passing through the anomaly can act as a cinematic effect or a puzzle mechanic.

-Sound Design: Adds realism and a dreamy atmosphere to slowed-down areas.

-🧪 Technical Summary
-Component	Description
-QuantumAnomalyZone.cs	Trigger zone that applies time and audio distortion based on atom mass.
-LivingOrganism.cs	Must expose SetLocalTimeScale() and GetAtomicMass() methods.
-AudioLowPassFilter	Unity built-in component to simulate underwater or dreamlike sound.
-AnimationCurve	Optional curve to map atomic mass to time factor (e.g., light = fast, heavy = slow).
-⚙️ How to Use
-Create a GameObject with a Trigger Collider (e.g., Sphere or Box).

-Attach the QuantumAnomalyZone.cs script.

-Assign a timeScale value (< 1 to slow down, > 1 to speed up).

-Optionally assign a distortion curve to modulate time effect per atomic mass.

-Ensure your creatures have a LivingOrganism script with SetLocalTimeScale() and a valid GetAtomicMass().

-💡 Tips & Expansion Ideas
-Combine with post-processing effects (Chromatic Aberration, Blur) for full quantum immersion.

-Use with Timeline for slowed intros or boss sequences.

-Add visual feedback: swirling particles, refractive distortion.

-Extend QuantumAnomalyZone to affect atoms individually (e.g., vibrate faster).

-“Time bends here... as if the atoms themselves are dreaming.”

-Created with 💡 by Maëlik "Light" Renaud
-— Temporal Designer & Molecular Dreamweaver
 ### 🧪 Evolution & Behavior System
 - Atoms can transform into **LivingOrganism.cs** instances
 - Organisms mutate into **fish**, **sharks**, or other life forms